JasperFx/wolverine/docs/guide/durability/sqlserver.md

 with the transactional inbox or outbox.
 This is a little more performant, but less safe as messages could be lost if held in memory when the application shuts down unexpectedly.

+If you want to use Sql Server as a queueing mechanism between multiple applications, you'll need:

+1. To target the same Sql Server database, even if the two applications target different database schemas
+2. Be sure to configure the `transportSchema` of the Sql Server transport to be the same between the two applications

+Here's an example from the Wolverine tests.
+Note the `transportSchema` configuration:

+snippet: sample_sql_server_as_queue_between_two_apps